Yusuf-M-Mirza/Project-2/README.md

 - Implementation of all the above measures could lead to **_significant_** reductions in employee turnover.

 ### Burnout
+- **H₀: _"Working at Thasos does not lead to Burnout."_**

 - **Burnout is a widely used metric for ranking employee satisfaction** based on many factors such as: workload, organisational culture, management practices and work-life balance, to name a few.

-- **Remote workers are experiencing a statistically significant 37.8% higher burnout than their Onsite counterparts.** Thus backing the hypothesis:
+- **Remote workers are experiencing a statistically significant 37.8% higher burnout than their Onsite counterparts.** Accept the null hypothesis.
-  - **_"Work-arrangement is the most significant variable in determining levels of Burnout, with Remote employees experiencing it the most and Onsite employees experiencing it the least."_**

 <p align="center">
   <img src="https://i.imgur.com/y64cyAT.png" alt="Burnout Levels" width="45%" />